carrenyo/TV-Viewer-Demographics-Machine-Learning/README.md

 - **genre_wrae**: weighted RAE metric for a specific genre
 - **genre_nwrae**: normalised WRAE metric for a specific genre
 - **kids_content**: enthusiast, regular, occasional, no_commitment
-- **Clusters from cluster analysis**: weekdays (morning, lunch, afternoon, evening, dinner) and weekends (morning, lunch, evening, dinner, afterdinner-night)
+- **Clusters from cluster analysis**: weekdays (morning, lunch, afternoon, evening, dinner) and weekend (morning, lunch, evening, dinner, afterdinner-night)

 ## Dataset Metrics

-The dataset comprises 140 individual independent variables encompassing **19 distinct genres**.
-For device classification purposes, a **subset of 33 features** was utilised, capturing essential aspects of viewer engagement, genre relevance, and behavioural tendencies.
+The dataset comprises 138 individual independent variables encompassing **19 distinct genres**.
+For device classification purposes, a **subset of 31 features** was utilised, capturing essential aspects of viewer engagement, genre relevance, and behavioural tendencies.

-Specifically, the 33 features utilised for conducting the classification of households were:
+Specifically, the 31 features utilised for conducting the classification of households were:

 - **viewership**
-- **weekdays_vs_weekends**
 - **weekdays**
-- **weekends**
+- **weekend**
 - **genre_nwrae** (for each of the _19 genres_)
 - **kids_presence**